- Make a wish to the stars! Enjoy the Tanabata festival at Kanda-myojin Shrine, Tokyo

 - Gather ye rosebud while you may!
 A spiritual place where you can pray for romance called, “Tokyo Daijingu.”

-A guide to ‘Your name’ real-life locations and related places in Yotsuya, Tokyo (Part 1)
+‘Your name’ real-life locations in Yotsuya (Part 1)

 Did you know that most Tokyo locations that can be seen in ‘You name’ are real places that you can visit and are easily covered by foot?